spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 Option 1: Install on Windows 10 with WSL
 ----------------------------------------

-Windows Subsystem for Linux (WSL) is available on Windows 10 and it makes it possible to run native Linux programs, such as SCT.
+Windows Subsystem for Linux (WSL) makes it possible to run native Linux programs, such as SCT, on Windows 10.

 Basic installation (No GUI)
 ***************************